-BC Mortgage Calculator
+BC Mortgage Payment Calculator

 British Columbia mortgage calculator

-There are many different regulations, taxes, and fees to account for when calculating your mortgage amounts and monthly payments.
+There are many different regulations, taxes and fees to account for when calculating your mortgage amounts and monthly payments.
 While some of these variables are the same across Canada, others can vary in different provinces and territories.

-- Mortgage default insurance or CMHC insurance must be purchased for down payments between 5% and less than 20%.
-Visit RateHub’s CMHC insurance page for more details.
+- Mortgage default insurance - also called CMHC insurance - must be taken out by borrowers who’ve made a down payment between 5% and 20% on their home purchase.
+Visit our CMHC insurance page to learn more.

 Regulations, taxes and fees specific to British Columbia

 Many mortgage taxes and fees are set at the provincial level.
-In British Columbia, home buyers must obtain British Columbia’s mortgage rates and cover BC’s land transfer tax.
+In British Columbia, homebuyers must obtain British Columbia’s mortgage rates and cover BC’s land transfer tax.
 There is also a land transfer tax rebate available to first-time home buyers in BC.

 Mortgage rates in British Columbia